-Hosting a Rare Disease Day event in your local school, university or hospital is a great way to commemorate the day and raise awareness in your community.
+Hosting a Rare Disease Day event in your school, university or hospital is a great way to commemorate the day and raise awareness in your community.
 You can download the toolkits provided by NORD on this page.
 NORD may also be able to provide speakers through our Patient/Caregiver Speakers Bureau.

 Whether it’s a lobby tabling event or something more elaborate, recognizing Rare Disease Day in your hospital or medical center makes an important statement about commitment to rare disease patients.
 Read about what others have done and download helpful resources here.